 Luckily, there is an easy formula to follow when attributing someone's work.

-The ideal attribution contains a resources Title, Creator, Source, and License, and links should be provided to all the relevant material.
+The ideal attribution contains the Title, Creator, Source, and License, and links should be provided to all the relevant material.
 For example:

 This material is an adaptation of "Best practices for attribution" which was originally written by Creative Commons and published freely under a Creative Commons Attribution 4.0 license.